vilmibm/hermeticum/README.md

 - has memory leaks
 - consists of very poorly abstracted spaghetti code
 - has a half-implemented client
-- is extremely hard to add to (I gave up trying to do scheduled tasks)
+- is extremely hard to add to
 - has a very brittle, very fragile, 100% hacks scripting language for game objects
 - has a very inelegant and inefficient system for handling revisions to game objects code

 I feel very strongly that a total rewrite is necessary.
 I also feel very strongly that Go is a better choice for this kind of application than Python.

-## new technical stuff
+## new stuff from tildemush

 - API is grpc/protobuff based
-- client uses `tview` which I find more pleasant to work with that `urwid`
+- client uses `tview` which I find more pleasant to work with than `urwid`
+- WITCH is powered by https://github.com/yuin/gopher-lua
+- a much simpler approach to script editing
+  - I'm going to take a much simpler approach to scripts than I did in tildemush: objects just get one text column for their script with no revision tracking.
+  - this can totally change in the future but I don't think it's necessary for a beta
+- "cron" system: WITCH scripts will respond to a "tick" event and decide if enough time has passed for them to re-call their callback.
+- "global chat" since it is my hope that hermeticum can largely supercede IRC on https://tilde.town , I intend to have an always available global chat in a pane in the client so users can feel like a part of a "main" while still wandering around and exploring rooms.
+- "loudness" system. this is not fully designed yet, but events should be "audible" in a regressed way for objects that are contained by things contained in a room where a verb is executed.

 ## the name though